Sorry, but it needed to be said

-- I am talking about all kinds of photography workshops – that means the ones that are taught by some of the most famous and talented photographers in the world all the way down to the ones being taught by the guy who has only been shooting for three years and thinks he is an expert.
+I am talking about photography workshops taught by some of the world’s most famous and talented photographers.
+I am also referring to photography workshops conducted by the photographer who has only been shooting for two years and thinks they are an expert.

-- To be clear, I am NOT trying to insult any photographers… well, except for maybe the guy who has only been shooting for three years.
+I am NOT talking trash about the people who teach workshops… well, except for maybe the shooter who has only been at it for two years.

-Now you should be asking – okay, Joe, how can you say that Photography Workshops suck and yet you aren’t insulting the instructors and you even teach them???
+Now you should be asking – How can you say that Photography Workshops suck and claim you aren’t insulting the instructors?

-In short – people pay lots of money to go to photography workshops with the wrong expectations and they don’t follow through by practicing what they do learn after the workshop!
+People (photographers) pay lots of money to go to photography workshops with the wrong expectations.
+Many don’t follow through by practicing what they learn after the workshop!

-It’s really no different than high school or college.
-Teachers will teach what they teach but you won’t learn it unless you are truly interested and, more importantly, take the time and effort to put it to use.
+It’s no different than high school or college.
+Teachers teach what they teach, but you won’t learn it unless you are genuinely interested and, more importantly, take the time and effort to put it to use.

-Millions of dollars are spent every year by people attending photography workshops with the goal of improving their photography knowledge and skills.
+Millions of dollars are spent every year by people attending photography workshops to improve their photography knowledge and skills.
 Yet millions of dollars are wasted every year when these workshops don’t help people improve.
-So where is the disconnect?
+So, where is the disconnect?

 The disconnect is that people are lazy.
-They think that if they throw a bunch of money at it and show up for a few hours they will get better.
+They think that if they throw a bunch of money at it and show up for a few hours, they will improve their photography.
 The problem is that adults are experiential learners.
 We learn by doing – not listening, not watching, but by doing.
-Which means that regardless of where you learn something – in a workshop for a lot of money or on Youtube for free – if you don’t actually put it to use, you aren’t really going to learn it.

-So I have put together some tips to help you choose the right workshops to spend your money on and, more importantly, to help you make sure they are really worth the time and money that you will invest in them.
+I have put together some tips to help you choose the best workshops to spend your money on and, more importantly, help you determine if they are worth the time and money you will invest in them.

 If you have disposable income to spend on workshops, please use your money wisely.

-Avoid large group workshops.
-In my opinion, a workshop with more than 10 attendees simply means you are not going to get much personal attention, and these workshops that are held in a convention hall with several hundred people are ridiculous.
-You are paying money for a few hours of razzle dazzle and NO personalized content or hands-on experience.
+In my opinion, a workshop with more than ten attendees means you will not get much personal attention, and seminars held in a convention hall with several hundred people are ridiculous.
+You pay money for a few hours of razzle-dazzle and NO personalized content or hands-on experience.

-Start your research on YouTube.
-Pretty much anyone who is anyone in the teaching world is on YouTube in some form or another.
-This gives you a chance to see if you like their teaching style and determine if you feel you can learn anything from this person.
+Once you find out about a workshop or seminar that interests you, start your research on YouTube.
+Pretty much anyone in the teaching world is on YouTube in some form or another.
+Their videos allow you to see if you like their teaching style and determine if you can learn anything from this person.

 Next – read the marketing material carefully.
-Photographers are not automatically good marketers and frequently the information that you read about photography workshops is vague and poorly written.
+Photographers are not automatically good marketers, and frequently, the information you read about photography workshops is vague and poorly written.
 Ask yourself – first and foremost – what do I want to learn from this photographer?
-If the workshop outline does not give you a clear sense of confidence that you will be able to learn that to your satisfaction at this workshop, then you are a fool if you spend the money.
+If the workshop outline does not give you a clear sense of confidence that you will learn that to your satisfaction at this workshop, you are a fool if you spend the money.

-Better yet – email the photographer directly with specific questions about what they will be covering and also to inquire about how much if any one-on-one time you will have with them.
-Don’t assume that the instructor is one who will make him or herself available to chat with you, and if this person is so busy or famous that they can’t take the time to respond to your email – why would you think they will make time to chat with you at a workshop when there are tons of people fighting for their attention?
+Email the photographer directly with specific questions about what they will be covering and inquire about how much, if any, one-on-one time you will have with them.
+Please don’t assume that the instructor will make him or herself available to chat with you.
+If this person is so busy or famous that they can’t take the time to respond to your email – why would you think they will make time to chat with you at a workshop when there are tons of people fighting for their attention?

-Don’t think that a workshop with 6 models and “lots of opportunity” is the way to build a portfolio.
+A workshop with six models and “lots of opportunities” is NOT the best way to build a portfolio.

 Shoot behind-the-scenes photos.
-You can even use your smartphone but shoot photos that show the lighting set-ups so that you have a visual reference of how everything was arranged.
+You can even use your smartphone to shoot pictures that show the lighting set-ups so that you have a visual reference of how everything was arranged.